Prerequisites

 - Select Save to save the configuration.

-Step 3: Configure attribute mappings
+Step 3: Configure Attribute Mappings

 Ally Security requires specific attributes in the SAML response.
 Configure the following attribute claims:- In the Attributes & Claims section, select Edit.